 A puncture is serious I the cut is more than quarter an inch.
 This requires a new tube or boot.
 Provided you fix the tube sans covering your damaged sidewalls.
 Sooner than later, the tube will bulge out like a hump and bang open when in the wild!

-The best you can do is use the wrapper to give your tyres a boot!
+The best you can do is use the wrapper to give your tires a boot!

 3. Are You a Biker Geek With Perfect Biking Paraphernalia?

-Regardless of how easy anyone thinks maintaining a bike is, nothing can beat the outburst of a broken chain while uphill your favourite peak.
-Nevertheless, this happens only when you shift wrong and a flat tyre is the foremost of things that any biker can do, if he or she has the right tools at hand.
+Regardless of how easy anyone thinks maintaining a bike is, nothing can beat the outburst of a broken chain while uphill your favorite peak.
+Nevertheless, this happens only when you shift wrong and a flat tire is the foremost of things that any biker can do if he or she has the right tools at hand.

 4. Need a Cleat Bolt?